STUN-Apps-Dev/stun_consent/README.md

 ```

 Create a `content.json` file and place it in the `assets` folder.

-Structure of the `content.json` file:
+The structure of the content.json file.
+Replace the text with your own.

 ```json
 {